kaizau/rapid-prototyping/README.md

-# An opinionated web project starter
+# An opinionated starting point for web projects

 - [**Brunch**](https://brunch.io/docs/config) for markup and asset optimizations.
 - [**Mithril**](https://mithril.js.org/api.html) for SPAs and JS utilities.